Cinnamic acid

 Cinnamic acid is an organic compound with the formula C6H5-CH=CH-COOH.
 It is a white crystalline compound that is slightly soluble in water, and freely soluble in many organic solvents.
 Classified as an unsaturated carboxylic acid, it occurs naturally in a number of plants.
 It exists as both a cis and a trans isomer, although the latter is more common.
+The cis-isomer is called allocinnamic acid.

 Occurrence and production

 Biosynthesis

 Cinnamic acid is a central intermediate in the biosynthesis of a myriad of natural products including lignols (precursors to lignin and lignocellulose), flavonoids, isoflavonoids, coumarins, aurones, stilbenes, catechin, and phenylpropanoids.
 Its biosynthesis involves the action of the enzyme phenylalanine ammonia-lyase (PAL) on phenylalanine.

 Natural occurrence

 It is obtained from oil of cinnamon, or from balsams such as storax.
 It is also found in shea butter.
-Cinnamic acid has a honey-like odor; it and its more volatile ethyl ester (ethyl cinnamate) are flavor components in the essential oil of cinnamon, in which related cinnamaldehyde is the major constituent.
+Cinnamic acid has a honey-like odor; and its more volatile ethyl ester, ethyl cinnamate, is a flavor component in the essential oil of cinnamon, in which related cinnamaldehyde is the major constituent.
+It is also found in wood from many diverse tree species.